NathanRHD/nathanscript/README.md

 - Global error handling, with automatic clearing of new errors after a configurable delay.

 - A caching middleware for automatically cloning/ manually hydrating the global reducer using a caching service (i.e. local storage).

+## Contact Information

+All enquiries should be made to the General Secretary of the NathanScript Assembly:

+nathan.stanley.russell@outlook.com